TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-operator/secure-an-api.md

 Path-based permissions for API:

-- `allowed_urls`: Restrict access on a per-path and per method basis to only allow access to specific portions of the API
+- `allowed_urls`: Restrict access per path and per method to restrict access to specific portions of the API

 Usage Quota fields: